farhadabedinzadeh/AutoUFSTool/README.md

 - It is important to note that all the options and parameters of the methods will be automatically received from the user or their default values may be used when the method is implemented, not to mention that all UFS methods' names are mentioned in the `UFS_Names.mat` file.
 For any further information, kindly see the original publications and algorithm implementations.
 - The toolbox is written in MATLAB, a prominent programming language for machine learning and pattern recognition research.
 The Auto-UFSTool was tested on 64bit Windows 8/10/11 PCs with MATLAB R2019b/R2022a on a range of publicly available datasets based on original articles

-- How
-To run this Code, you will need to add the `functions` folder to your MATLAB path

-And then run the following script
+- To run this Code, you will need to add the `functions` and `UFSs`folder to your MATLAB path And then run `main.m`.
-`Main.m`

 ## Table1: UFS names, their Type which is f = filters, w = wrappers, h = hybrid, and e = embedding methods, the abbreviation of their names